apurvaaddula/BATSYNTHESIS-Automation-tool/README.md

 If all the files are found, the output is as below.
 ![image](https://github.com/apurvaaddula/BATSYNTHESIS-Automation-tool/assets/66956207/757db436-78d0-4ecd-8f6d-c05315fefe28)

-### Converting clock constraints in CSV file to SDC format
+### Converting timing constraints in CSV file to SDC format
 Synopsys Design Constraints (SDC) is the standard format for timing constraints for many tools used in the industry.
 BATSYNTHESIS converts the clock constraints which are given to it in a CSV file into SDC format.
 The input CSV file for timing constraints can be similar to the one below :